2023 Michigan State University shooting: Memorials and vigils

 The Rock was painted to commemorate the victims with "How many more?" written in red paint and flowers were left at both it and the Sparty statue near the football stadium.
 The following day this was repainted with a pro-gun message "Allow us to defend ourselves & carry on campus".
 In a break with tradition that the Rock should not be repainted on a single day, this message was painted over and replaced with "To those we lost.
 To those healing.
 Brian.
 Arielle.
 Alexandria."
 The Rock was painted a third time that day by Detroit-based artist Anthony Lee at the university's request.
 Lee's artwork included the Spartan logo and the message "Always a Spartan.
 Brian.
 Arielle.
 Alexandria."
 Staff from the MSU Herbarium collected and pressed three flowers from the memorial at the Rock as part of the herbarium's role to preserve plants of cultural and historical value.

 Memorials and vigils for the victims were planned for the victims across Michigan with some also offering the ability to write letters to MSU students or representatives, and interact with comfort dogs.
 A vigil at the Rock on the evening of February 15 drew thousands of students and community members.
-Speakers included Michigan Governor Gretchen Whitmer, interim MSU president Teresa Woodruff, basketball coach Tom Izzo, and representatives of the Board of Trustees, and student government.
+Speakers included Michigan Governor Gretchen Whitmer, interim MSU president Teresa Woodruff, basketball coach Tom Izzo, representatives of the Board of Trustees, the Graduate Student Body President, and the Undergraduate Student Body President, Jo Kovach.
 Vigils were also held at the University of Michigan, and in Grosse Pointe and Clawson, homes of the murdered students.
 Although the state House of Representatives was not in session, members gathered to recognize the dead and injured, and to honor law enforcement, emergency responders and medical staff who responded to the shooting.

 University officials created the Spartan Strong Fund to pay medical bills for the survivors of the shooting, and announced that they would cover any shortfall.

+Many student-run organizations raised funds for this charity, including a charity livestream, bake sales, and other fundraising efforts.

 Shortly after the shooting, GoFundMe launched a hub of verified fundraisers that would benefit those impacted by the shooting.